-If you are involved in a truck accident, it isn’t enough to just make the claim that the trucking company or the truck driver was at fault.
-Instead, you have to gather and present plenty of evidence to prove it was these parties that acted in a negligent manner.
-In many cases, gathering evidence after a trucking accident is much more difficult than in a typical passenger accident case.
+If you are involved in a truck accident, it isn’t enough to just claim that the trucking company or the truck driver was at fault.
+Instead, you have to gather and present plenty of evidence to prove it was these parties that acted negligently.
+In many cases, collecting evidence after a trucking accident is much more difficult than in a typical passenger accident case.
 Due to this, one of the best things you can do is hire a New Orleans attorney for help.
 Also, knowing what types of evidence are needed to help prove your case is beneficial.

 The Truck’s “Black Box”

-When a plane crash occurs, the authorities are usually focused on finding the aircraft’s “black box.”
+When a plane crash occurs, the authorities are focused on finding the aircraft’s “black box.”
 This is because the information in the box can help them figure out the cause of an accident.
 All commercial trucks are also equipped with these black boxes.
-They are extremely helpful after an accident.
+They are accommodating after an accident.
 A “black box” is actually an event data recorder, which records information such as the operational functions, braking and speed of the truck when the accident occurred.
-The information contained in this box can show if a truck driver did not brake or if they were speeding right before the accident.
-This is information lawyers in New Orleans can use to prove the driver of the truck acted negligently.
+The information contained in this box can show if a truck driver did not brake or if they were speeding right before the crash.
+Information in the black box is data lawyers in New Orleans can use to prove the driver of the truck acted negligently.

 Records and Logbooks

 Law requires that truck drivers, as well as other company employees, make and maintain careful records regarding a number of important issues.
 Some records that may prove to be helpful to the New Orleans law firm handling your injury case include: